Careers at HWC

 - Other duties as required or assigned

-- Must have a degree in biology or related field from an accredited university or relevant work experience in animal or wildlife care
+- Must have a baccalaureate degree from an accredited university, or equivalent experience.

-- Ability to lift a minimum of 25 pounds
+- Must be able to lift a minimum of 25 pounds of weight

-- Legally entitled to work in the United States
+- Must be legally entitled to work in the USA

 Benefits: Medical, dental, vision, and prescription start after 1-month of employment; and 10-vacation days annually after passing 6-months probationary period; 401k retirement plan.